nimirea/tongue-twisters-online-firebase/README.md

 #### 1. Install Firebase and Other Required Packages Locally

 1. Create a Google Firebase account, if you don't have one already.
-2. Install the [https://firebase.google.com/docs/cli/](Firebase CLI) on your local machine
+2. Install the [Firebase CLI](https://firebase.google.com/docs/cli/) on your local machine
 3. Set up a Firebase project first.
 Make sure that you select the Blaze plan, which lets you use cloud functions.
 At the time of writing, it is quite cheap to host data on there—I do not expect to pay more than \$1 total to run about 100 participants in this experiment.
 4. Run `firebase init` in _this_ directory.
 Add the realtime database, hosting, storage, pubsub, and emulators as options.
 Link it to your just-created project.
 5. Run `npm install` inside this directory to update packages as needed.